Skip to main content

 print(response.choices[0].message.content)

-This approach lets you access models from multiple providers (Anthropic, Google, Meta, and others) through the familiar OpenAI client.
+This gives you access to models from multiple providers (Anthropic, Google, Meta, and others) through the OpenAI client.
+For typed routing metadata and error mapping, use the Auriko SDK (Python, TypeScript) instead.

 import os